yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/waf-js-plugin.md

 This is NOT a production ready plugin because

-* The JS plugin creates a new connection with the WAF for every request
+* The JavaScript plugin creates a new connection with the WAF for every request
 * The request is not sent over SSL
 * The WAF is only sent the query params for inspection.

-For higher performance, the plugin could be written in GoLang, and a connection pool would be opened and maintained over SSL
+For higher performance, the plugin could be written in Golang, and a connection pool would be opened and maintained over SSL